 - Waking up refreshed from a good night’s sleep can naturally help you cut back on your caffeine intake.
 At least for me, it definitely did!
 I used to drink 3-4 cups of coffee a DAY – oftentimes from Starbucks where it was also loaded with sugar.
 That is incredibly unhealthy for so many reasons… Take a moment to check out this article from HealthLine where they discuss 9 Side Effects of Too Much Caffeine to learn more about the importance of limiting your daily intake.
 Now that I get good sleep regularly, I drink one cup of coffee with almond milk creamer a day – more so for the taste. 😉

 - Studies show that sleep deprivation can lead to weight gain, depression, weak immune systems and even heart attacks and strokes.
 Click here to read more about the long-term side effects of chronic sleep deprivation.
-If you’re interested in learning more about the science behind good sleep, click here.
+Additionally, you can learn more about How Quality Sleep is Important for Weight Loss by checking out this informational article.

 So….
 What can be done to assist with getting better sleep?